Studies and Coordination Office of the Secretary of State for Security (Ministry of Home Affairs)

 His main research interests focus on Attitudes, Valuesand Ecological Behaviours(Environmental Psychology) and the research about the Fear of Crimeand Environmental Criminology,

-Gema Varona is a lecturer in Victimology and Criminal Policy at the University of the Basque Country (UPV/EHU) and senior researcher at the Basque Institute of Criminology (Donostia/San Sebastian, Spain).
+She is currently a Member with a legal profile of the Ethics Committee for Research related to Human Beings (CEISH) at the University of the Basque Country/EHU, she is also Coordinator and main teacher of the MOOC with Miriadax, entitled: Restorative Justice: Praxis for the initiation and monitoring of projects at the University of the Basque Country.
 In 1998 she was honoured with the Junior Scholar Competition Award of the International Society of Criminology for her research comparing restorative justice in gypsy and non gypsy communities.
 Former coordinator of the degree in criminology (2013-2017), current coordinator of the UPV/EHU MOOC on Victimology (2016-), and co-director of the Master in Victimology of that University (2014-), she is also the co-editor of the Journal of Victimology/Revista de Victimología.
 She has authored books on migration and human rights, restorative justice, juries and the construction of the forensic truth, women’s local safety audits, victims of terrorism, and victims of sexual abuse.

 Agency for the Reeducation and Reinsertion of the Legal Minor Offender (Community of Madrid)